[4 MIN READ]

 Most predicaments in which James Bond finds himself require clever improvisation to achieve a good outcome.
 Bond knows that every mission entails huge risks that are largely unpredictable.
 In contrast, the risks of surgery are recognized in advance, and the procedures go according to plan in the vast majority of cases.
 Despite proactive safety measures, claims against surgeons continue to occur regularly for bad outcomes.
 It has been estimated that approximately 80 surgical never events occurred each week between 1990 and 2010.
-Below are tips & tools to avoid the following four common issues in surgery safety:
+Below are tips & tools to avoid the following four common surgical safety issues:

 - Informed consent